HariPrasad-1999/IBM-Data-Science-Professional-Certificate/Data Analysis with Python/README.md

 * `df` prints the entire dataset(not recommended for large datasets)
 * `df.head(n)` to show the first <i>n</i> rows of dataframe.
 * `df.tail(n)` to show the bottom <i>n</i> rows of dataframe.

+#### Adding headers
+It is difficult to work with the data frame without having meaningful column names.
+However, we can assign column names in pandas.
+We first put the column names in a list called headers, `headers=["Name of Headers","are written","In quotes"]` then we set `df.columns=headers` to replace the default integer headers by the list.
+If we use the head method introduced in the last slide to check the dataset, we see the correct headers inserted at the top of each column.
+`df.head()` to see the output.

+#### Exporting Pandas dataframe to CSV
+Using the method to_CSV, we can convert dataframe into CSV format.
+To do this, specify the file path which includes the file name that you want to write to.
+For example, if you would like to save dataframe on computer, use the syntax df.to_CSV.